Ivana505/funky-keyboard/README.md

 ### Visitor goals

-The target audience are all the people who want to play keyboard without previous knowledge:
+The target audience are kids and parents who want to play piano keyboard without previous knowledge and have fun:

+-
 -
 -

 ### User Goals